Codecademy/docs/content/python/concepts/dictionaries/dictionaries.md

 ---
-Title: 'Dictionaries'
+Title: "Dictionaries"
-Description: 'A dictionary is a data set of key-value pairs.'
+Description: "A dictionary is a data set of key-value pairs."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Dictionaries'
+  - "Dictionaries"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A dictionary is a data set of key-value pairs.
 It provides a way to map pieces of data to each other and allows for quick access to values associated with keys.